 Treatment schedule

-Minimum absorbed dose of 200 Gy to prevent adult emergence through eggs and larvae of Epiphyas postvittana .
+Minimum absorbed dose of 154 Gy to prevent oviposition of the adults developing from eggs and larvae of Epiphyas postvittana .

-The efficacy is effective dose (ED)99.99 at the 97.8% confidence level.
+There is 95% confidence that the treatment according to this schedule prevents adult emergence of not less than 99.99% of Epiphyas postvittana.

-Treatment should be applied in accordance with the requirements of ISPM 18:2007.
+This treatment should be applied in accordance with the requirements of ISPM 18.

-This irradiation treatment should not be applied to fruits and vegetables stored in modified atmospheres.
+This treatment should not be applied to fruits and vegetables stored in modified atmospheres because they may affect the treatment efficacy.

 Other relevant information

-USDA APHIS recently approved a 200 Gy treatment protocol for Epiphyas postvittana which is in the APHIS Treatment Manual.
-Data from large scale testing presented in Follett & Snook 2012 suggested a 150 Gy treatment might be effective, but data from New Zealand (Batchelor et al. 1985, Dentener et al. 1990) found low level adult emergence from fifth instar larvae irradiated at 154 Gy but not at 199 Gy.
-Therefore, the recommendation is 200 Gy.
-Information provided in this submission comes from Follett & Snook 2012.
+Because irradiation may not result in outright mortality, inspectors may encounter live but non-viable Epiphyas postvittana during the inspection process.
+This does not imply a failure of the treatment.

+[new parag.]
+This treatment is not effective against pupae of E. postvittana, which may be found associated with some commodities at the time of the treatment, for example Vitis spp. (table grapes) (Follett & Snook 2012).

+, .
+The Technical Panel on Phytosanitary Treatments (TPPT) based its evaluation of this treatment on the research reported by Follett & Snook 2012, Batchelor et al. 1985 and Dentener et al. 1990, which determined the efficacy of irradiation as a treatment for this pest in fresh commodities.

 In evaluating this treatment the Technical Panel on Phytosanitary Treatments (TPPT) considered issues associated with the possibility of the survival of sufficient numbers of sterile adults that would escape from irradiated infested produce and fly into exotic pest traps, thereby causing financial loss and trade restrictions.
 The TPPT considered that, based on the work described in Hallman and Hellmich (2009) and Hallman et al. (2010), numbers of fit survivors would be negligible and would not pose quarantine concerns.